Bekim Berisha: Legacy

-Berisha was buried in Junik, but later re-buried in his home town of Graboc, he was granted the military title and rank of Brigadier General by the Kosovo Protection Corps (KPC).
+Berisha was buried in Junik, but later re-buried in his home town of Graboc, he was granted the military title and rank of Brigadier General by the Kosovo Protection Corps (TMK).

 According to witnesses, the Croatian President Franjo Tuđman reportedly mourned the loss of Berisha, claiming he was “a one man army, that Croatia and Kosovo would be eternally proud of”.

-His former General in Croatia, Janko Bobetko also cried talking about Berisha during a documentary about Bekims life.
-Claiming he was “one of the best men and soldiers he has ever gotten in touch with”.
-“Bekim was really unique, I don’t think anyone in Croatia nor Kosova really known the value that he had to the Independence war against Serbia.
-You should be proud that he was a member of your nation”.

 Several streets, schools and other institutions carry his name today in Kosovo.

 In August 2010, Berisha was posthumously awarded the Hero of Kosovo.

 Ivica Pandža, a retired Colonel of the Croatian Army, who had served with Berisha, started investigating Berisha's legacy in 2007.
 He tracked down Berisha's lost documents in Komarevo that led to the finding of Berisha's Homeland War Memorial Medal in the archives of the Ministry of Defence.
 In 2013, Berisha was posthumously awarded the Order of the Croatian Cross.